Events & Opportunities

-OSHA awards grants to nonprofit organizations on a competitive basis through its Susan Harwood Training Grant Program.
-Grants are awarded to provide training and education programs for employers and workers on the recognition, avoidance, and prevention of safety and health hazards in their workplaces and to inform workers of their rights and employers of their responsibilities under the Occupational Safety and Health (OSH) Act.
+OSHA awards grants to nonprofits on through its Susan Harwood Training Grant Program.
+Grants are awarded to provide training and education programs for employers and workers on the recognition, avoidance, and prevention of safety and health hazards in their workplaces and inform workers of their rights and employers of their responsibilities under the Occupational Safety and Health (OSH) Act.

 Verizon Small Business Digital Ready

-Our online curriculum is designed to give small businesses like yours the personalized tools to succeed in today’s digital world.
-Learning modules, expert coaching, peer networking and more—it’s all here, and it’s all part of our goal to provide resources to help one million small businesses thrive in the digital economy.
+Our online curriculum is designed to give small businesses the personalized tools to succeed in today’s digital world.
+Learning modules, expert coaching, peer networking and more—it’s all part of our goal to provide resources to help one million small businesses thrive.
 Complete two courses or coaching events to be eligible to apply for a Verizon Small Business Digital Ready $10,000 grant – applications now open.

 California Dream Fund Training Program

 The California Dream Fund is a one-time $35 million grant program providing grants up to $10,000 to seed entrepreneurship and small business creation for businesses started in California on or after July 1, 2019.
 The grant is available to qualifying businesses that meet all eligibility criteria and complete a small business training program provided by the OCIE SBDC.
 You must attend every session to be eligible.

 We’ve teamed up with the NBA, WNBA, and NBA G League to assist communities by helping small business.
 LegalZoom is committing $6 million in grants and services to help small business owners who need better access to funding and legal services.
 Our goal is to change the game for small business owners and remove the barriers often faced by minorities, women, immigrants and members of the LGBTQ+ community.